 This is a planning guide and not a graduation check or guarantee of course offerings.
 You should have a program check done in your final year of studies.
 Students are responsible for the accuracy of their own programs.
 The guide should be used in conjunction with the University of Lethbridge Calendar, which is the final authority on all questions regarding program requirements and academic regulations.
 Contact an Academic Advisor in the Faculty of Arts and Science for advising information.
+Geography

-High School Courses

-Several university-level science courses have high school-level courses as recommended background or prerequisites.
+Bachel or of Science - Geog raphy Calendar Year - 2012/2013 High School Courses Several university-level science courses have high school-level courses as recommended background or prerequisites.
 Students are advised to complete recommended background courses before registering in the university-level course; students must have successfully completed prerequisites before they may register in the university-level course.
-Students pursuing a Geography major should note the following recommended/required high school courses.

-UofL Science cour rse High School course Biochemistry 2300 Chemistry 30 Biology 1010 1020 2000 2200 Biology 30 and Chemistry 30 Recommended: Biology 30 Mathematics 30-1 or Pure Mathematics 30 (and Biology 1010 and Biology 1020) Mathematics 30-1 or Pure Mathematics 30 (and Biology 1010 and Biology 1020) Chemistry 1000 1110 2320 Chemistry 30 and Mathematics 30-1 or Pure Mathematics 30 Recommended: Mathematics 31 and Physics 30 Recommended: Chemistry 30 and Mathematics 30-1 or Pure Mathematics 30 Chemistry 30 Computer Science 1620 1820 Mathematics 30-1 or Pure Mathematics 30 Mathematics 30-1 or Pure Mathematics 30 Mathematics 1410 1510 1560 Mathematics 30-1 or Pure Mathematics 30 Mathematics 30-1 or Pure Mathematics 30 Mathematics 30-1 or Pure Mathematics 30 Recommended: Mathematics 31 and a blended grade of at least 75% in Mathematics 30-1 or Pure Mathematics 30 Physics 1000 1050 2130 Physics 30, and Mathematics 30-1 or Pure Mathematics 30 Mathematics 30-1 or Pure Mathematics 30 Recommended: One course in the physical sciences at the 20 level or above Physics 30, and Mathematics 30-1 or Pure Mathematics 30 Statistics 1770 Mathematics 30-1, Mathematics 30-2, or Pure Mathematics 30

-\ Instead of Mathematics 30-1, Mathematics 30-2, or Pure Mathematics 30, students may use UofL's Mathematics 0500, or both Applied Mathematics 30 and a minimum grade of 75% in Athabasca University's Mathematics 101.
+Students pursuing a Geography major should note the following recommended/require high school courses.
+UofL Science cou 1480 High School course Biochemistry 2300 Chemistry 30 Biology 1010 2000 2200 Biology 30 and Chemistry 30 Mathematics 30-1 or Pure Mathematics 30 (and Biology 1010 and Biology 1020) Mathematics 30-1 or Pure Mathematics 30 (and Biology 1010 and Biology 1020) Chemistry 1000 2320 Chemistry 30 and Mathematics 30-1 or Pure Mathematics 30 Recommended: Mathematics 31 and Physics 30 Chemistry 30 Computer Science 1620 Mathematics 30-1, Mathematics 30-2, or Pure Mathematics 30 Mathematics 1410 1560 Mathematics 30-1 or Pure Mathematics 30 Mathematics 30-1 or Pure Mathematics 30 Recommended: Mathematics 31 and a blended grade of at least 75% in Mathematics 30 or Pure Mathematics 30 Physics 1000 2130 Physics 30, and Mathematics 30-1 or Pure Mathematics 30 Corequisite: Mathematics 1560 One of Durine 20 or During 1050 and Mathematics 20.1 or During Mathematics 20 2130 One of Physics 30 or Physics 1050 and Mathematics 30-1 or Pure Mathematics 30 Corequisite: Mathematics 1560 Statistics 1770 Mathematics 30-1, Mathematics 30-2, or Pure Mathematics 30 Instead of Mathemat tics 30-1, Math ematics 30-2, or Pure Mathematics 30, students may use UofL's Mathematics 0500.
+Instead of Chemistry 30, students n nay use UofL's Chemistry 0500.
+Co-operative Education Internship program n should c ree work terms, is available.
+Students interested in the Co-operative Education/ ontact the Coordinator of Co-operative Education in the Career Resources Centre (4) for further information.
+Program Requirements (17 core plus six c The Department o emphasize Geogra Calendar).
+Geogra ognates) i f Geograph phy course phy major or in Geography requires 40 semester courses, including a minimum of 23 courses in the major.
+A maximum of 20 courses in Geography (including Geology) is allowed by offers courses in Geography, Geology and Archaeology.
+For the B.Sc., you will es that are on the Science list (see List III: Science Courses, p.
+93, in the 2012/201 s in the B.Sc. program may declare a Concentration in Geographical Information f this program guide for details).
+Transfer Credit university to meet Specified credit is Geography 1000, 2 degree an indicated 210, etc. U both University of Lethbridge credit and credit transferred from another college of d major requirements.
+Transfer credit may be either specified or unspecified. on your transcript by the subject name and the specific number of the course, e.g. nspecified credit (1XXX, 2XXX, etc.) is indicated by the subject name and level of th Geography (1000 level), Geography (2000 level), etc.

-Program Requirements

-The B.Sc. degree with a major in Geography requires 40 semester courses, including a minimum of 23 courses (17 core plus six cognates) in the major.
-A maximum of 20 courses in Geography (including Geology) is allowed.
-The Department of Geography offers courses in Geography, Geology and Archaeology.
-For the B.Sc., you will emphasize Geography courses that are on the Science list (see List III: Science Courses, p.
-87, in the 2010/2011 Calendar).
-Geography majors in the B.Sc. program may declare a Concentration in Geographical Information Science (please see page 4 of this program guide for details).

-Transfer Credit

-Remember that you may use both University of Lethbridge credit and credit transferred from another college or university to meet degree and major requirements.
-Transfer credit may be either specified or unspecified.
-Specified credit is indicated on your transcript by the subject name and the specific number of the course, e.g., Geography 1000, 2210, etc. Unspecified credit (1XXX, 2XXX, etc.) is indicated by the subject name and level of the course in parentheses, e.g., Geography (1000 level), Geography (2000 level), etc.

-Unspecified Course Credit

-Unspecified course credit means that the University of Lethbridge does not offer the same course you transferred in, but we recognize it and treat it as a regular course.
-An unspecified course would count as one of your maximum of 20 from one department, but it could not meet a specific course requirement.
-For example, if Geography 2700 is required in your program, you could not use Geography (2000 level) to fulfill that requirement.
-Students with unspecified transfer credit need to consult an Academic Advisor to establish how the transfer credit fits in the degree program.
-This should be done as soon as possible after transfer credit is awarded.

-\\ Instead of Chemistry 30, students may use UofL's Chemistry 0500.